The Melbourne JD

 Frequently asked questions

-Due to the COVID-19 pandemic, Melbourne Law School will not be using the LSAT as part of the JD selection criteria for the 2022 intake.
-Your application will be based on all tertiary results (complete and incomplete degrees).
-We will review whether to use the LSAT as part of the selection criteria for the 2023 intake later this year.
+The Melbourne Law School does not consider the LSAT as part of the JD selection criteria.
+Your application will be based on all undergraduate university results (complete and incomplete degrees).

-For further information please visit our admission FAQs.
+For further information, please visit our entry requirements page.

 We encourage you to sign up for our Future Law newsletter to receive updates and reminders.